gbvalor/bufr2synop/README.md

   because the extension of a subset data is not known before parse it for non compressed cases.
 The creation of this index file save a lot of work if we are only interested in the data of a single subset.

+Since version 0.24.0 **bufrdeco** also includes json output fetaures.
+It can print **BUFR** sections, expanded tree and expanded data results in json format.
+You can play with it using the binary **bufrdeco_test** as is explained in following sections.

 ## BUILD ##